IBM/waiops-tech-jam/labs/general/index.md

 ### Copy & Paste

-If you are a Windows user be mindful that new lines are not inserted unintentionally when copying and pasting commands to the Terminal.
-If you have this issue consider opening the lab guide within Guacamole or use the **gedit Text Editor** to remove any extra new lines before executing the command in the terminal.
+If you are a **Windows user** be mindful that there are no new lines inserted unintentionally when copying and pasting commands to the Terminal.
+If you have this issue consider opening the lab guide within Guacamole or use the **gedit Text Editor** to remove any extra new lines before pasting the command in the terminal.

 You can open a new **Text Editor (gedit)** document by: